HardlyDifficult/Tutorials/Chapter1.md

 using System.Collections;
 using UnityEngine;

-/// <summary>
-/// Instantiates a prefab at this object's location
-/// periodically.
-/// </summary>
 public class Spawner : MonoBehaviour
 {
-  /// <summary>
-  /// Set to the prefab to instantiate.
-  /// </summary>
   [SerializeField]
   GameObject thingToSpawn;

-  /// <summary>
-  /// How long to wait before spawning begins.
-  /// </summary>
   [SerializeField]
   float initialWaitTime = 2;

-  /// <summary>
-  /// The least amount of time between each spawn.
-  /// </summary>
   [SerializeField]
   float minTimeBetweenSpawns = .5f;

-  /// <summary>
-  /// The most amount of time between each spawn.
-  /// </summary>
   [SerializeField]
   float maxTimeBetweenSpawns = 10;

-  /// <summary>
-  /// Unity event called when the GameObject is first
-  /// spawned in the world.
-  /// </summary>
   protected void Start()
   {
-    // Starts a Coroutine which executes a spawn script
-    // over a period of time.
     StartCoroutine(SpawnEnemies());
   }

-  /// <summary>
-  /// The spawn script.
-Called initially on Start, then
-  /// executed as a Unity Coroutine over time.
-  /// </summary>
   IEnumerator SpawnEnemies()
   {
-    // Pre conditions
-    Debug.Assert(thingToSpawn != null);
-    Debug.Assert(initialWaitTime >= 0);
-    Debug.Assert(minTimeBetweenSpawns >= 0);
-    Debug.Assert(
-      maxTimeBetweenSpawns >= minTimeBetweenSpawns);

-    // Wait before first spawn, 0 or more seconds yield return new WaitForSeconds(initialWaitTime);
+    yield return new WaitForSeconds(initialWaitTime);

-    // Loop until this is destroyed
     while(true)
     {
-      // Spawn thingToSpawn at this GameObject's location Instantiate(
+      Instantiate(
         thingToSpawn,
         transform.position,
         Quaternion.identity);

-      // Sleep a random amount of time float sleepTime = UnityEngine.Random.Range(
+      float sleepTime = UnityEngine.Random.Range(
         minTimeBetweenSpawns,
         maxTimeBetweenSpawns);